Junji Ito – His Style, His Themes and How He Scares Us

 © Junji Ito – Tomie

-I first learned about Junji Ito a decade and a half ago.
-At the time, I was searching online for new horror manga to read.
-At the time, I was still new to the genre, but the prospect of a manga that was supposed to ‘give me nightmares’ sounded interesting enough.
+I first learned about Junji Ito a decade and a half ago when I was searching online for new horror manga to read.
+At the time, I was still new to the genre, but the prospect of a manga that was supposed to “give me nightmares” sounded interesting enough.

-That manga was Tomie.
-When I finally read it, it was everything I desired in a work of horror and much, much more.
+That manga was Tomie, and when I finally read it, it was everything I desired in a work of horror and much more.
 It was full of outlandish ideas and terrifying imagery.

-The next manga by Junji Ito I read was Gyo, which was as nightmarish as Tomie, but much more surreal, weird and absurd.
-Junji Ito’s style, however, was as fantastically disturbing and nightmarish as in Tomie.
+The next manga by Junji Ito I read was Gyo, which was as nightmarish as Tomie but much more surreal, weird, and absurd.
+His style was as fantastically disturbing and nightmarish as in Tomie.

-What finally sold me and made me a lifelong fan of his works was Junji Ito’s masterpiece, Uzumaki.
-It’s the story of the small coastal town of Kurouzu-cho which is haunted by spirals.
-The story was outlandish, the imagery disturbing, and it was completely unique and different from any other horror manga I’d read until then.
-If you want to learn more about Uzumaki, I put together a short article about my favorite Uzumaki chapters.
+What finally sold me and made me a lifelong fan of his work was Junji Ito’s masterpiece, Uzumaki.
+It’s the story of the small coastal town of Kurouzu-cho, which is haunted by spirals.
+The story was outlandish, the imagery disturbing.
+It felt completely unique and was unlike any other horror manga I’d read until then.
+For readers curious about Uzumaki, I also put together a short article about my favorite Uzumaki chapters.

-Over the years, I’ve read countless horror manga, both by well-known and lesser known writers, as you can see in the list of my favorite horror manga.
+Over the years, I’ve read countless horror manga, both by well-known and lesser-known writers, as you can see in the list of my favorite horror manga.
 Still, Junji Ito’s works hold a special place in my heart and are, in my opinion, among the best horror manga of all time.
-His works are so strange, so unique and outlandish, I find myself going back to them time and again.
+His works are so strange, so unique, and so outlandish that I find myself going back to them time and again.

 Junji Ito – Works and Style